EnnisMarshall/wiCC/README.md

 The toggle switches operate the headlight and functions 1 through 12.
 These are simply listed as F1-F12 as they are defined differently by different decoder(the recieving chip in the locomotive) manufacturers.
 This is something that the modeler is always required to commit to memory.

-I would like you to be able to experience the project in full with streaming and the ability to contorl the trains, however, due to the nature of out internet connection I am not able to leave the  system constatnly operational.
+I would like you to be able to experience the project in full with streaming and the ability to control the trains, however, due to the nature of out internet connection I am not able to leave the  system constantly operational.
 If you send me an email at ennis@steelydev.com we can schedule a time when I can get a stream running and have a railroad operaitonal for you to try actually using the program on.